-The Special Meeting is scheduled to be held on [], 2002, at 10:00 a.m.
-Central Standard Time at .
+The Special Meeting is scheduled to be held on April 23, 2002, at 10:00 a.m.
+Central Standard Time at Perficient's offices at 7600B North Capital of Texas Highway, Austin Texas 78731.
 At the Special Meeting, Perficient stockholders will be asked to consider and approve:

-- the Vertecon Stock Issuance; - the Javelin Stock Issuance; - the issuance of common stock in connection with the conversion of the Series A Preferred Stock and the exercise of the warrants; - · the Perficient Option Plan Amendment; and - such other matters as may properly be submitted to a vote at the Special Meeting.
+- the Vertecon Stock Issuance;

+- the Javelin Stock Issuance;

+- the issuance of common stock in connection with the conversion of the Series A Preferred Stock and the exercise of the warrants;

+- the Perficient Option Plan Amendment; and

+- such other matters as may properly be submitted to a vote at the Special Meeting.